argha1992/Transport-on-active-membrane/README.md

 ## Scripts Overview

-## Codes for the coarse-grained MARTINI v3.0 lipids (GROMACS formatted .tpr and .trr)
+## Codes for the coarse-grained MARTINI v3.0 lipids (GROMACS formatted .tpr and .trr) analysis

 #### `correlated_flow.py`
 Calculates displacement vectors and displacement-displacement correlations (DDC) for lipid molecules.
 It helps in understanding the collective behavior of lipids, essential for studying membrane fluidity and molecule interactions.